 A perfect succession plan identifies mission-critical front-line positions that are crucial to a company’s success.
 C-suites aren’t necessarily the only significant positions in companies.
 Middle-management and market vulnerable roles, such as sales, are equally important for many organizations.
 With a succession plan, companies can outline a defined structure with role-specific job descriptions and strategic contributions that offer clarity to the executives and board members.
 Concurrently, you also identify obsolete or declining positions within the organization.

 Implementing competency mapping criteria in an organization is another key objective of succession planning.
 When you’re eyeing sustenance and growth in a competitive environment, critical competencies help you understand the attributes already possessed by your organization.
 It offers a detailed understanding of competencies in the talent that is to be recruited, promoted or developed for long-term stability.
 Competency mapping is a practical and comprehensive matrix for succession planning’s learning objective.
+Simon Elkjær, the Chief Marketing Officer of avXperten, Denmark states, “The foundation of a strong succession plan takes form in strong workforce assessment, training, and development strategies.
+Keeping tabs on your employees’ strengths, weaknesses and progress will make it easier for you to determine who your company’s next key players will be.”

 Not all employees are leaders.
 However, their talent can be honed to ensure they have the desired qualities to meet, if not exceed, business demands.
 By understanding their strengths and vulnerabilities, HR identifies existing employees’ latent talents or untapped potential.
 They undertake designed employees’ cross-disciplinary training, mentoring and skill development to enhance their existing capabilities.
 Hence, this succession planning training objective ensures an improved understanding of the talent pipeline available internally while creating awareness of the strengths of the current individuals.
 It also keeps the company a step ahead of its talent needs.